DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: The Proposed Method:

 where $\mathbf{M}$ denotes the matrix form of SSMs that uses the sequentially semiseparable representation, and $\mathbf{M}_{ji} = \mathbf{C}_j^\top \mathbf{A}_{j:i} \mathbf{B}_i$ represents the mapping from the $i$-th input token to the $j$-th output token.
 Here, $\mathbf{B}_i$ and $\mathbf{C}_j$ are the selective state-space parameters associated with the $i$-th and $j$-th tokens, respectively, and $\mathbf{A}_{j:i}$ denotes the product of the transition terms from step $i$ to $j$.

-By representing state space models as semiseparable matrices through matrix transformations, the structured state-space model enables block-based matrix multiplication, allowing for content-aware modeling analogous to attention while achieving subquadratic-time computation.
+By representing state-space models as semiseparable matrices via matrix transformations, the structured state-space model enables block-based matrix multiplication, allowing content-aware modeling analogous to attention while achieving subquadratic-time computation.
 Building on this insight, we perform the SSD operator in parallel over all $N$ variates:

 where each $\mathbf{M}_n$ is a semiseparable operator acting only on the $n$-th variate sequence.
 Notably, during this process, we prevent any cross-series information flow by re-initializing (i.e., zeroing) the hidden state at the beginning of each series, thereby forcing the Mamba-SSD path to focus exclusively on temporal modeling.
 This explicitly enforces that the Cross-Time branch captures temporal dynamics \emph{within} each variate while remaining fully parallelizable across $N$ variates.